 Similarly, if inadequate equipment is used or the carpet is not cleaned thoroughly, the shampoo may not reach the carpet backing, which is typically where stains and dirt tend to build up.

-When things are spilled on carpets, if it’s not cleaned immediately, the dirt will slowly make its way to the carpet backing, where it will stay until the carpet is deep cleaned effectively.
+When things are spilled on carpets, if it’s not cleaned immediately, the dirt will slowly make its way to the backing, where it will stay until the carpet is deep cleaned effectively.

-The best way to avoid this is by cleaning up any spills immediately as they happen, but this isn’t always possible and some dirt buildup in your carpet is inevitable.
-A good quality carpet cleaner will penetrate right to the base of the carpet and remove any lingering dirt or odors.
+The best way to avoid this is by cleaning up any spills immediately as they happen, but this isn’t always possible, and some dirt buildup in your carpet is inevitable.
+A good quality carpet cleaner will penetrate to the base of the carpet and remove any lingering dirt or odors.

 |Bissell ProHeat 2X Revolution Max Clean Pet Pro Full-Size Carpet Cleaner|